babanomania/the-mesh-terious-warehouse/SETUP.md

 Notes:
 - Ensure `DUCKDB_PATH`, `ICEBERG_WAREHOUSE`, and `MINIO_*` env vars are set for your environment so tests can reach DuckDB and MinIO.
 - Tests fail if a data product is missing or the corresponding DuckDB view is empty (> 0 rows required).
 Populate data via generators and DAGs before running tests.
+ - Tip: You can copy the DuckDB file from the Docker volume and point tests at it; see the Testing section in `README.md` for a quick copy-and-run flow.

 ## 7. Shut Down